djlint/djLint/docs/index.rst

 Find common formatting issues and *reformat* HTML templates.

-*Django · Jinja · Nunjucks · Handlebars · Mustache · GoLang*
+*Django · Jinja · Nunjucks · Twig · Handlebars · Mustache · GoLang*

 Ps, ``--check`` it out on other templates as well!